Egbuchulam: Nigerian striker joins Chinese side Meizhou Hakka | Goal.com

 In 2017, he joined Swedish side BK Hacken on loan before sealing a permanent move to another rival club Falkenberg.

-Egbuchulam will be expected to play a key role for Meizhou Hakka in their quest to secure promotion to the Super Lig at the end of the season.
+Egbuchulam will be expected to play a key role for Meizhou Hakka in their quest to secure promotion to the Super League at the end of the season.